 Bred in the Waikato as part of the Regal series.
 Hebe Charlotte is a recent member of the Regal family with glossy green foliage topped with pretty pink flowers through the summer months.
 Trim back after flowering to keep tidy.
 A hardy NZ native.
 PVR eligible.

 Native.
-Small, dark green leaves make this a lovely dense, compact Hebe perfect for a natural, low maintenance hedge or border.
-Lavender flower spikes that fade to white as they mature enhance the bush from late winter through to summer.
-Prefers full sun and a good supply of moisture in the summer.
-Evergreen.
+Small, dark green leaves make this a lovely dense, compact Hebe perfect for a natural, low maintenance hedge/border.
+Lavender flower spikes fade to white as they mature enhance the bush from late winter through to summer.
+Prefers full sun. water in dry summer months.
+Evergreen

 Native.
 New to the hugely popular range of Regal Hebe 'Elizabeth' will grow into a compact small shrub with masses of pink flowers through the summer months.
 Trim back spent flowers to keep compact.
 Hardy evergreen shrub.